ercbk/Notes/README.md

 This is more for me to have my resources in multiple locations in case something
 were to happen to my notebooks and scripts.
 My handwriting isn't near the level of
-someone like Mara Avarick but it should be mostly legible (if you're old enough
+someone like Mara Averick but it should be mostly legible (if you're old enough
 to read cursive!).

 Scripts are from free online education sources with my comments so hopefully there